LARC-CMU-SMU/dh2018-healthy-eating/README.md

 # Does Journaling Encourage Healthier Choices?
 Analyzing Healthy Eating Behaviors of Food Journalers

-This repository contains the dataset and two Jupyter notebooks used for reproducing the results published in our [Digital Health 2018 paper](https://www.researchgate.net/publication/323956631_Does_Journaling_Encourage_Healthier_Choices_Analyzing_Healthy_Eating_Behaviors_of_Food_Journalerse).
+This repository contains the dataset and two Jupyter notebooks used for reproducing the results published in our [Digital Health 2018 paper](https://www.researchgate.net/publication/323956631_Does_Journaling_Encourage_Healthier_Choices_Analyzing_Healthy_Eating_Behaviors_of_Food_Journalerse):

+Achananuparp, P., Lim, E.-P., & Abhishek, V. (2018).
+Does Journaling Encourage Healthier Choices?
+Analyzing Healthy Eating Behaviors of Food Journalers.
+In Proceedings of the 2018 International Conference on Digital Health - DH ’18 (pp. 35–44).
+New York, New York, USA: ACM Press. https://doi.org/10.1145/3194658.3194663

 Please contact [Aek](mailto:palakorna@smu.edu.sg?cc=palakorn@gmail.com) if you have any questions or problems.